abhaytsrnd/CCE_DA_2020/README.md

+Hi, You can refer the demo video on tool capability.

+Steps to use this tool:
-Clone or download 'master' to your local system
+Step1: Clone or download 'master' to your local system

-step1: install pandas and dash using command -> pip3 install requirements.txt
+Step2: install pandas and dash using command -> pip3 install requirements.txt

-step2: open python/anaconda shell and cd to required directory where the downloaded files are saved.
+Step3: open python/anaconda shell and cd to required directory where the downloaded files are saved.

-step3: use command -> python3 app_main.py , open the webpage with the link obtained.
+Step4: use command -> python3 app_main.py , open the webpage with the link obtained.